 Prayers of Thanksgiving (for what God has given and done)

-As I sort out my concept of God I realize that none of these work for me anymore.
+As I sort out my concept of God, I realize that none of these work for me anymore.
 Since I no longer believe in a “caretaker” or a “puppeteer” God that is all-knowing, ever present, and omnipotent I feel that “worship” and prayer in the traditional manner are redundant.
-It doesn’t make sense to praise God, ask for special favors for myself and for others, or to thank God for what I have, if I don’t believe that there is a God out there listening.
+It doesn’t make sense to praise God, ask for special favors for myself and others, or to thank God for what I have if I don’t believe that there is a God out there listening.
 Once again I found myself in a dilemma as a result of my new understanding of the nature of God.
 Slowly I came to realize that Sunday morning services were becoming a time of reflection and meditation for me rather than one of worship.
 This was greatly enhanced by the quality of the music we enjoy at CCOV because it gives me the opportunity to connect with my feelings and my environment.

 I’m a ‘newbie’ when it comes to meditation.
 That realization came to me when I attended a seminar/workshop on the topic recently.
 I was amazed to learn that there are quite a few “meditation junkies” out there.
 These are people who go from one form of mediation to another one much like the exercise addicts I have bumped into who go from one exercise regime to another to satisfy their urge to exercise.
 They all seemed to be familiar with all the techniques the leader mentioned, much like the exercise junkies who can spout off on the peculiar benefits of one form of exercise over another (e.g., Pilates versus Aerobics).

 What I came away from that session with was the realization that I have been meditating for years without realizing what I was doing.
-It might have begun earlier but I am certain it started for me when I bought my hot tub.
-In this tub I began to practice what I describe as “Mindful Presence”.
-(I actually thought I had coined that phrase because it really sums up my approach to meditation but I learned after a quick Google search that I didn’t.
+It might have begun earlier, but I am certain it started for me when I bought my hot tub.
+In this tub, I began to practice what I describe as “Mindful Presence.”
+(I thought I had coined that phrase because it sums up my approach to meditation but I learned after a quick Google search that I didn’t.
 Oh well, I never claimed to be an original thinker.)
 It started as contemplative prayer but it evolved into a state where I would take stock of my situation, my condition, my surroundings, and my blessings.
 I am continually mindful of the blessings of my life.
 I think about the relationships I have with those around me and what I have learned from my experiences.
 I also think about how my life so far has been free of any tragedy or pain.
-During one of these moments it suddenly dawned on me.
+During one of these moments, it suddenly dawned on me.
 The reason I was having a problem with prayer as it is commonly practiced is that I had the direction wrong.

 Prayer is not me talking to God so much as it is allowing God to talk to me!

 This realization has tied it all together for me.
 For years the idea of me talking to God seemed presumptuous and futile but the idea that God is speaking to me makes me more inclined to take the time to listen carefully to hear what God is saying to me.
 Now my periods of mindful presence have a purpose.
-I am intent on becoming aware of my condition and my surroundings in an effort to hear what God is telling me.
+I am intent on becoming aware of my condition and my surroundings to hear what God is telling me.
 Now that I have come to this realization I am much more comfortable with the idea of prayer.

 The Progressive Christian